IN DEC 2020

 Strengthening reading skills - the foundation of a child’s education

-Switching paths/routes from rote learning to creative knowledge
+Switching paths from rote learning to creative knowledge

-Overall development through activities that instigate curiosity and other qualities
+Overall development through activities that boost creativity, curiosity, and imagination.

-Raising a generation of creative thinkers, readers and leaders
+Raising a generation of thinkers, innovators, and leaders

 Are you looking for ways to contribute to the reading movement and join our diverse team of volunteers?
 At SABIA, you get the opportunity to take on important roles by holding regular story-telling sessions, setting up libraries, formalising library systems, and facilitating donations.
 There are also other methods which involve representing us as a campus ambassador, helping with business development, photography, and much more.
 All these endeavours only to make sure each child gets unlimited access to the joys of reading.